cilium/cilium/Documentation/helm-values.rst

      - Labels to be added to clustermesh-apiserver pods
      - object
      - ``{}``
+   * - clustermesh.apiserver.priorityClassName
+     - The priority class to use for clustermesh-apiserver
+     - string
+     - ``""``
    * - clustermesh.apiserver.replicas
      - Number of replicas run for the clustermesh-apiserver deployment.
      - int